-The Colonel In the Kitchen: A Surprising History Of Sous Vide
+The Colonel In The Kitchen: A Surprising History Of Sous Vide

 Long before sous vide became a culinary sensation celebrated by top chefs around the world a retired Army colonel started cooking meat and vegetables in sealed plastic pouches immersed in a water bath to liven up the flavor of hospital food.
 But you'd be hard pressed to find his name associated with it.